Premium Bricks made from sand and rubber

 It's no secret that the textile sector has a greater impact on the environment.
 The Zero Waste Europe movement estimates the fashion industry produces 92 million tons of textile waste annually, and less than 1% is recycled to create new clothing.

 Each block is handcrafted in a meticulous process that begins with the recollection of all types of old clothing, which is divided by color and shredded into fiber.
 Zippers, buttons, and other small metal parts are also used to minimize waste.
-It is then mixed with an ecological glue, made from plant-based materials, free of solvents, additives, or preservatives, ensuring a smaller environmental footprint.
+It is then mixed with an ecological adhesive made from plant-based materials, free of solvents, additives, or preservatives, thereby reducing the environmental footprint.
 The resulting mixture is manually placed in a compactor and then subjected to a drying process.

-The result is a work of art: vibrant colored bricks with a soft-to-the-touch texture that provide a stunning visual and sensorial experience.
-In addition to being nonflammable, they offer sound absorption and thermal insulation, essentially intended to decorate interior spaces.
+The result is a work of art: vibrant-colored bricks with a soft-to-the-touch texture that provide a striking visual and sensory experience.
+In addition to being nonflammable, they provide sound absorption and thermal insulation and are intended for use in interior spaces.

 The project, which combines handicraft, recycling, and creativity, offers the extraordinary opportunity to transform something mundane into an innovative alternative for achieving a more sustainable world.